pierrickbourrat/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
- am a Senior Lecturer & DECRA Fellow at Macquarie University.
+I am a Senior Lecturer & DECRA Fellow at Macquarie University.
 I specialise in philosophy of biology.
 Together with Paul Griffiths, I head the[](https://web.archive.org/web/20220309145848/http://griffithslab.org/) Theory and Method in Biosciences [](https://tmbiosci.org/)group, a joint research group between the University of Sydney and Macquarie University.

 From 2017 to 2020 I was a Macquarie University Research Fellow.
 I completed a PhD in philosophy of biology at the University of Sydney under the supervision of Paul Griffiths in 2015.